 Conclusion

-Sugar manufacturing is a structured industrial process that transforms agricultural crops into refined sugar through extraction, purification, evaporation, and crystallization.
-It supports food supply chains, renewable energy production, and agricultural economies worldwide.
+Sugar manufacturing is a complex industrial process that transforms agricultural crops into refined sugar through multiple stages.
+It plays a vital role in food production, renewable energy, and agricultural economies.